CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning: Results

-We expect \method{} to perform similarly to the baseline (FBP+Cryo-CARE+IsoNet) on the test data (similar distribution as the training data).
+We expect \method{} to perform similarly to the baseline (FBP+\icecream{} or FBP+Cryo-CARE+IsoNet) on the test data (similar distribution as the training data).
 The \method{} algorithm is fundamentally different from the baseline which trains itself on the raw data.
 We now apply \method{} to a dataset where self-supervised methods struggle to improve over FBP reconstruction.
-Specifically, we use tilt-series from EMPIAR-12262 \cite{ishemgulova2024endosome}, which contains non-infected cos-7 cells sampled at 5.525\AA{}/pixel.
-Crowded cellular environments are challenging to reconstruct accurately, as a lot of overlapping features are projected onto the tilt-series, and it becomes difficult to disentangle them.
+Specifically, we use tilt series from EMPIAR-12262 \cite{ishemgulova2024endosome}, which contains non-infected cos-7 cells sampled at 5.525 \AA{}/pixel.
+Crowded cellular environments are challenging to reconstruct accurately, as a lot of overlapping features are projected onto the tilt series, and it becomes difficult to disentangle them.
 We emphasize that, compared to the training set, this dataset represents a completely different biological sample and has been acquired from a different microscope and detector.

-\method{} achieves performance comparable to or better than the self-supervised baseline (FBP+Cryo-CARE+IsoNet), as shown in Figure~\ref{fig:challenge_data}.
+\method{} achieves performance comparable to or better than the self-supervised baseline (FBP+\icecream{}), as shown in Figure~\ref{fig:challenge_data}.
 This highlights the ability of our localized physically inspired architecture in generalizing beyond the training distribution, particularly where the self-supervised baseline struggles to produce high-quality reconstructions.
-Of importance, \method{} achieves this performance without any parameter tuning and with a significant speed advantage.
-Visually, it exhibits cleaner denoising in empty regions, which appear less noisy than in the baseline, all without requiring user expertise in deep learning or reconstruction pipelines.
-We provide additional reconstructions of the proposed approach on dataset containing purified \textit{S. cerevisiae} 80S Ribosomes (EMPIAR-10045) in Figure \ref{fig:real-recons-ribo}.
+Of importance, \method{} achieves this performance without any parameter tuning and with a significant speed advantage, because it does not require retraining.
+Visually, it exhibits cleaner denoising in empty regions of the cellular volume.
+We provide additional reconstructions of the proposed approach on a dataset containing purified \textit{S. cerevisiae} 80S Ribosomes (EMPIAR-10045) in Fig.~\ref{fig:real-recons-ribo}.

 \xx{0} \yy{0} \zx{-0.1} \zy{1.2} \ps{0.32}